Books for 5th Graders

-Troy, a sixth-grader with an unusual gift for predicting football plays before they occur, attempts to use his ability to help his favorite team, the Atlanta Falcons.
+Troy has an unusual gift for predicting football plays before they occur, so he attempts to help his favorite team, the Atlanta Falcons.
 (Part of the Football Genius series)

 Found by Margaret Peterson Haddix

-When Jonah and Chip find out that they were discovered on a plane that appeared out of nowhere, full of babies and no adults, they realize that they have uncovered a mystery involving time travel.
+When two boy discover that they were found on a plane that appeared out of nowhere, with no adults, they realize that they have uncovered a mystery involving time travel.
 (Part of the Missing series)

 The Phantom Tollbooth by Norton Juster

 A journey through a land where Milo learns the importance of words and numbers provide a cure for his boredom.